sdlpal/sdlpal/docs/README.md

 make
 make cia
 ```
 You need to have *DevkitPro ARM* and *SDL 1.2* for 3DS portlib installed.
+Creating a CIA package is not required to play the game, but in order to to that, a seperate *makerom* tool is required.
 The compiled executable should be generated with the filename *`sdlpal`* at the current directory.

 Nintendo Wii
 ------------